 Hverir is a place that reminds me of images from Mars.

-Right after Dettifoss, continue on the number 1 road (what a surprise!).
+Right after Dettifoss, continue on the Ring Road ( Route 1 what a surprise!).
 On the GPS, you can set your destination to the Myvatn Nature Baths.

 On the way there, pay attention to a sign to Krafla (another crater).
 If you are good with time, you can go see it (we did not).
 A few kilometers away there will be something you cannot ignore anymore: the ground will change to an orange hue color and you will see pillars of steam coming out of several holes!